ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ### channel rename
 <details><summary markdown='span'>Expand for additional information</summary><p>

-*Rename channel.
-If the channel isn't given, uses the current one.*
+*Rename given channel.
+If the channel is not given, renames the current one.*

 **Requires permissions:**
 `Manage channels`

 **Aliases:**
-`r, name, setname`
+`r, name, setname, rn`

 **Overload 2:**